Courses Available to Audit

 Student Code of Conduct

-Updated: November 1, 2024
+Updated: December 1, 2024

 The Student Code of Conduct ("Code of Conduct") applies to all students at Bayan Islamic Graduate School.
 Standards of conduct and disciplinary procedures can be found in the relevant sections.
 No single policy or group of policies can anticipate every eventuality.
 Accordingly, Bayan expressly reserves the right to revise, supplement or withdraw any policy or portion of a policy, included in the Code of Conduct, as it deems necessary.